Blog Archive

 While the ruby necklace is important, it is not the central plot.
 The main theme is about Lucy finding her place in the Martins family.
 It’s not easy for both parties, as we can clearly see.
 The Martins already have six children ranging from high school to pre-nursery.
 Inserting an eleven-year-old longing for a family is not a stress-free task.

-The setting and the lighthouse descriptions are clear enough to visualize the place but so elaborate that kids will lose interest.
+The setting and the lighthouse descriptions are clear enough to visualize the place but not so elaborate that kids will lose interest.
 It helps that the island is super tiny (a smart move).
 There’s a map, which broke into a dozen pieces on my Kindle.
 Maybe it’ll look better in PDF on a computer screen.
 I wish we could see the drawing of the ruby necklace, too.

 The Martins family, despite the large number, is easy to track.
 Everyone has a distinct personality, some rude, some sweet, some bored, but even they change as they get to know Lucy and accept her presence.